this-progammer/Grk-1.0/README.md

   Intended For GUI Of A Unreleased Operating System, That Yet Will Not Be Named Or Released.

 # Architecure
-  X64_DEBUG
+  X64_DEBUG.
-  X64_RELEASE
+  X64_RELEASE.

 # Programmers Manual
-  Script Files Are To Be Written In Python
+  Script Files Are To Be Written In Python.
-  Source Files Are To Be Written In C++
+  Source Files Are To Be Written In C++.
-  Graphics Hardware Management Should Be Written In x86ASM
+  Graphics Hardware Management Should Be Written In x86ASM.